PopularPioneering/popularpioneering.github.io/_posts/2022-12-02-three-ways-to-find-network-components.md

 ## Direct UUID reference

 When you connect a component to your network it is assigned a unique identifier, known as a UUID.
-You can pass this UUID straight into the `component.proxy()` function to get an quick reference to your networked component.
+You can pass this UUID straight into the `component.proxy()` function to get a quick reference to your networked component.
 You can easily copy the UUID of a component to the clipboard by clicking it in the list of attached components in the terminal.

 ```lua
 local container = component.proxy('XYZ123')